 As a result of sharing risk to \$5,000,000 CJPRMA is largely removed from the impact of insurance market conditions.
-NCCSIF also received dividends from the CJPRMA program of \$502,233 which were credited to the years deposits.
+NCCSIF also received dividends from the CJPRMA program of \$304,007 which were credited to the year's deposits.

-Total funding for the Liability Program is \$3,540,162.
-This represents a 9% decrease from the prior year.
-The Banking Fund returned \$1,152,034 to Members in the form of dividends and assessed \$1,242 to only one Member this year.
-The Shared Risk Layer returned \$289,830 to Members.
+Total funding for the Liability Program is \$3,496,633.
+This represents a 10% decrease from the prior year.
+The Banking Fund returned \$1,168,089 to Members in the form of dividends and assessed \$71,667 this year.
+No dividends were returned to members this year.

-This chart shows payroll growth which had been close to or in excess of 10% annually in the past with declines in the past two years doing to the slowing economy.
+This chart shows payroll growth which had been close to or in excess of 10% annually in the past with declines in the past three years doing to the slowing economy.